Site by Rabbithole

 Plus booking fees

-In this one-off event an exciting line-up of artists explore what happens when they surrender themselves to forces they don't control – to the rigours of technique, to an inescapable rhythm, to a secret code, or by tuning in to other powers.
+In this one-off event an exciting line up of artists explore what happens when they surrender themselves to forces they don't control – to the rigours of technique, to an inescapable rhythm, to a secret code, or by tuning in to other powers.

 Expect a day of playful experiment and serious entertainment, with food and conversation.
-How does it feel to surrender together?

 Tickets are Pay What You Can and include lunch and refreshments.